 VISIT OUR SPECIALS TAB for the latest monthly specials.
-Appointments for surgery are made by either calling or emailing our clinic or via our website.
+Appointments for surgery are made by either calling or emailing our clinic.
 You will be asked by our staff at that time if you will need any of our additional services.
 Your pet’s surgery must be paid for at the time that you pick up your pet, following that days services.
 Appointments are Monday through Friday only.
 Please drop your pet off at our clinic between 7:30 a.m. and 8:00 a.m. on the day your pet is scheduled for their surgical procedure.
-We accept cash, debit, Visa, Discover, and MasterCard for payment.
+We accept cash, debit, Visa, Discover, MasterCard and CareCredit for payment.
 No personal checks please.

 If you miss your pet’s appointment or reschedule with less than 48 hours notice, there will be a fee of $10.00 (per pet) applied to your account.